James-Brummett/Pong/README.md

 Pong-5: Remove rendering and movement of paddles and ball; moved to new Class objects via Class library.
 New implementations used in main.lua.
 Pong-6: Added FPS counter and function for performance tracking.
 Cleaned up code and changed player score font rendering for better, more retro look.
 Pong-7: Added collision checking for the ball.
 Now collides with top or bottom edge of the screen, or the paddles, and bounces back into play.
+Pong-8: Added score keeping and ball reset when score updates.